New Brunswick Route 1: 4-lane construction

 The provincial government changed in 1987 with the election of Premier Frank McKenna who was focused on improving the province's business climate.
 One of the government's major tasks was to revamp provincial transportation infrastructure and McKenna entered into aggressive negotiations with the federal government of prime minister Brian Mulroney to secure federal funding of new highway projects.
 McKenna viewed the Trans-Canada and Route 1 in New Brunswick as being partially a federal responsibility since they funnelled the majority of Atlantic Canada's highway traffic to the U.S. and central Canada.
 The signing of the Canada-U.S. Free Trade Agreement in 1989, coupled with federal approval for numerous railway line abandonments in the Maritimes during the 1980s, led to predictions of further highway traffic growth on New Brunswick highways in the 1990s.

 Under the remainder of the McKenna administration's years of power (until 1997), Route 1 saw 4-lane expansion and upgrading between Lorneville to Lepreau in the west and between Coldbrook and Apohaqui (near Sussex) in the east.
 A small 4-lane re-alignment was also built between St. George and Pennfield.
-The Trans-Canada Highway (Route 2) was also upgraded to 4-lanes between Penobsquis and Petitcodiac.
+The Trans-Canada Highway (Route 2) was also upgraded to 4-lanes between Penobsquis and Three Rivers.

 Upgrades to Route 1 continued in the late 2000s, with a 4-lane section between St. Stephen and the Route 127 junction at Waweig opening to traffic in December 2008.
 The St. Stephen Bypass, which had been partially open since 1993 as a 2-lane controlled access route to siphon traffic to the Milltown border crossing, was also upgraded and officially became part of Route 1 at this time.
 The bypass was completed in November 2009 with the opening of the International Avenue Bridge to Calais, Maine.

 It was announced on September 5, 2008 that the remaining stretch of Route 1 that connects to the United States will be twinned.
 The estimated cost would be $1.2 Billion (including maintenance and not accounting for inflation) with PPP Canada contributing half the cost of construction for an amount estimated to be about $290 million.
 Work was completed in October 2012.
 The project was completed in much the same manner as the upgrade and realignment of the Trans-Canada Highway.
 A private consortium was chosen through a tendering process, and was responsible for the design, and construction for the sections not yet upgraded to 4-lane status.
 After construction was completed the company formed by the consortium will be responsible for the maintenance of the highway from the US-Canada border crossing, to the interchange with Route 2 at River Glade, 15 km west of Moncton until the year 2040.

 On October 25, 2012, the final 8 kilometers of 4-lane highway were opened, completing the project.